huibizhang/vitawind/docs/guide/configurations.md

 ---

 ## Get full Tailwind's configuration
-If you want to get configuration file that includes all of Tailwind’s default configuration , use  `-f` or `--full` option:
+If you want to get configuration file that includes all of Tailwind’s default configuration, use  `-f` or `--full` option:
 ```bash
 npx vitaiwind -f
 # or `npx vitawind --full`
 ```

 ## Set customzie filename and path
 Tailwind compiling css need to get an output css files.
-By default, vitawind will named filenames like:
+By default, vitawind will named filename like:

 - `./src/index.css`

-But you can also customize filenames you like , to do this , use  `-o` or `--output` option:
+But you can also customize filename you like , to do this , use  `-o` or `--output` option:

 ```bash
 npx vitaiwind -o {output.css}